Graduation Policies & Procedures

-Bay Path University typically holds their Commencement ceremony each year in May.
-Students in Associate, Bachelor’s, Master’s, Specialist in Education, or Doctorate degree programs who received degree conferral during the respective academic year or those on pace to complete their degree requirements by the end of their division’s academic year are eligible to participate.
-For undergraduate students, this means both being enrolled in all outstanding requirements (in Spring Accelerated III) by April 30th and being on pace to complete all outstanding requirements by the final day of the spring semester.
-Students who are not on pace to complete their degree requirement(s) by the end of the spring semester are not eligible to participate in the current academic year’s Commencement ceremony because they are considered a potential graduate in the following academic year.
-Exceptions to this policy must be approved by the Assistant Dean of Curriculum & Instruction, the University Registrar, and the Office of Academic Affairs.
+Bay Path University holds their Commencement ceremony each year in May.
+Students in Associate, Bachelor’s, Master’s, Specialist in Education, or Doctorate degree programs who received degree conferral during the respective academic year or those on pace to complete their degree requirements by the end of their program’s final semester within the academic year are eligible to participate.
+For graduate students, this means both being enrolled in all outstanding requirements by April 30th and being on pace to complete all outstanding requirements by the end of the academic year.
+Students who are not on pace to complete their degree requirements during the academic year are not eligible to participate in the current academic year’s Commencement ceremony because they are considered a potential graduate in the following academic year.
+Exceptions to this policy must be approved by the respective Dean, University Registrar, and the Office of Academic Affairs.

 Bay Path University allows graduates to provide a preferred first, middle, and last name to be listed in the Commencement program and read aloud as they cross the stage.
 Graduates provide their graduation name when they complete the Graduation Application.
 The name of graduates who do not complete the Graduation Application at least two weeks before the date of Commencement will reflect their legal name on file.
 The institution also reserves the right to deny any desired name deemed inappropriate.